Omnichannel is the biggest weapon high growth retail brands have against Amazon, Walmart and other major players.

 - Deep operational integrations.
 All warehouses, stores, online and offline sales channels and POS systems need to talk to each other so that orders, fulfilment and returns can be handled in one back office.

 - Automated inventory.
-Stock levels need to automatically update in real-time across every sales channel.
+Stock levels need to automatically update in real-time across every sales channel in line with good inventory management practices.

-This means utilising a form of omnichannel retail software (like Veeqo).
+This means utilising a form of omnichannel order management system (like Veeqo).

 Something that can connect and integrate everything together seamlessly on the back-end, so you can provide a winning customer experience on the front-end.